Click here for a free recording of my webinar on hip vs. lower back pain! How to tell the difference and what to do about it!

 • Heavy weights

-This exercise allows you to glide the nerve, stretch it, and strengthen the entire posterior chain.
+This exercise allows you to glide, stretch, and strengthen the entire posterior chain.
 These are essential for improving back pain and sciatica.
 Start with feet about hip width.
 Then, as you slide the weight down your legs, keep your back very straight and knees slightly bent.
 The movement comes from your hips.
 You will stick your butt out and bend over from the waist until you feel a pull in the back of your legs.
 More range isn't better!
 You may also feel your sciatica symptoms here.
 Stop at that point.

-Start with no weight and slowly progress weekly as long as your back and sciatica holds up.
+Start with no weight and slowly progress each week, as long as your back and sciatica hold up.

 • 2 sets of 12 repetitions